 Read ‘A first-year student’s guide to opportunities in law’ for advice on how non-legal work experience can benefit your applications.

-You might like to arrange some summer work experience to begin checking out the different types of firm (note that the formal work placement schemes don't take place for another year, though).
-Above all, work at achieving and maintaining good grades: when it comes to applying for formal work placement schemes and training contracts - firms will want to know your first and second-year grades, not just what degree you've ended up with.
+You should also work hard to achieve and maintain good grades: when it comes to applying for formal vacation schemes and training contracts, firms will want to know your first and second-year grades, not just what degree you've ended up with.

 Autumn term, winter holidays and spring term

 Decide whether you genuinely believe that law is a career that’ll suit your character and skills through further research into the profession.
 Go to your careers advice service and discuss the profession generally with a careers adviser.